Gary Gilmore: Murders

-On the evening of July 19, 1976, Gilmore robbed and murdered Max Jensen, a gas station employee in Orem, Utah.
-The next evening, he robbed and murdered Bennie Bushnell, a motel manager in Provo.
+On the evening of July 19, 1976, Gilmore robbed and murdered 25-year-old Max Jensen, a gas station employee in Orem, Utah.
+The next evening, he robbed and murdered 26-year-old Bennie Bushnell, a motel manager in Provo.
 Although both men had complied with his demands, he murdered them.
 The young men were each ordered to lie down and then were shot in the head.
 Both were students at Brigham Young University; both left widows with infants.
 While disposing of the .22 caliber pistol used in both killings, Gilmore accidentally shot himself in his right hand, leaving a trail of blood to the service garage where he had left his truck to be repaired prior to murdering Bennie Bushnell.
 Garage mechanic Michael Simpson witnessed Gilmore hiding the gun in the bushes.
 Seeing the blood on Gilmore's crudely bandaged right hand when he approached to pay for the repairs to his truck, and hearing on a police scanner of the shooting at the nearby motel, Simpson wrote down Gilmore's license plate number and called the police.
 Gilmore's cousin, Brenda, turned him in to police shortly after he phoned her asking for bandages and painkillers for the injury to his hand.
 The Utah State Police apprehended Gilmore as he tried to drive out of Provo, and he gave up without attempting to flee.
 Although he was charged with the murders of Jensen and Bushnell, the Jensen case was never brought to trial, apparently due to there being no eyewitnesses.